smanivannan1/learning-management-system/README.md

-# Student Course Management System
+# Learning Management System

 ## Author

 **Sachin Manivannan**

 ---
-I developed a full-stack web-based application that simulates the core workflows of modern online learning systems.
+I developed a full-stack learning management system application that implements the core workflows of modern online learning platforms.
 The system offers an intuitive, role-specific interface that streamlines common academic interactions between students and instructors in a digital environment.
 For demo purposes, I designed and populated the platform with real courses and layouts inspired by my university, and I hosted the application on the cloud so users can use it reliably without needing to install anything.

 You can test out the platform here: